Apple can't protect you from data trackers forever. No one can

 Apple's on the case, so there's nothing to worry about now, right?

-Actually, no. While privacy experts applaud Apple's new features, they say it's more like putting a Band-Aid on the internet's massive privacy wound.
-That a company as massive and influential as Apple could struggle to adequately protect its users underscores the lengths that trackers will go to get at your personal information.
+Actually, there is.
+While privacy experts applaud Apple's new features, they say it's more like putting a Band-Aid on the internet's massive privacy wound.
+That a company as massive and influential as Apple could struggle to adequately protect its users underscores the lengths to which trackers will go to get at your personal information.
 After all, Apple's move pits it directly against an industry that includes Facebook and Google -- companies that make it their business to track your information for targeted advertising.

 And these companies are very good at what they do.

-Public concerns over private information are at a boiling point as headline stories like Facebook's Cambridge Analytica scandal hit close to home for millions of people online.
+Public concerns over private information are at a boiling point.
+High-profile incidents like Facebook's Cambridge Analytica scandal hit close to home for millions of people online.
 People are becoming more aware of how much data tech giants are harvesting from them.
-Lawmakers are taking action, including the European Union's adoption of a massive privacy policy called the General Data Protection Regulation.
+Lawmakers are taking action, including the European Union's adoption of a massive privacy policy called the General Data Protection Regulation, or GDPR.

-Beyond legislation, there are plenty of online resources to take on trackers, too.
-Privacy tools like Privacy Badger and Ghostery look to block data trackers, which can mine for information like your search history, your social media and who you are.
+Beyond legislation, there are plenty of online resources that can help you take on trackers, too.
+Tools like Privacy Badger and Ghostery look to block data trackers, which can mine for information like your search history, your social media activity and who you are.

 But it's a never-ending battle.